 - 1. Remove the cover(s) of the terminal box of the power cables with a screwdriver.
 Refer to the dimensional drawing for the correct location at the back of the unit. - 2.
-Slide the cables through the grommets of the connection box. - Connect the conductors of the rectifier and bypass input cables to the proper terminals.
-With single phase unit it is recommended to use the same phases for rectifier and bypass inputs. - 4.
+Slide the cables through the grommets of the connection box. - 3.
+Connect the conductors of the rectifier and bypass input cables to the proper terminals. - 4.
 Connect the conductors of the load cable to the proper terminals. - Connect the conductors of an external battery cabinet cable to the external battery +, and PE terminals.
 Check for the correct polarity.
 See External Battery Cabinet (EBC) installation procedure.